 Applying for Spouse Visa to the UK.

-Introduction to applying for Spouse Visa to the UK:
+Documents Required for UK Spouse Visa Entry Clearance Application to the UK:

-When applying for spouse visa to the UK you need to be a partner of Irish / British citizen, or an overseas nationals partner who holds ILR.
-You, both need to be over 18 years old at the submission date and either living and settled in the Great Britain or returning together to permanently settle in the United Kingdom.
+When submitting a marital visa UK application, you need to be a partner of a Irish citizen, an British citizen, or an overseas national partner who holds Indefinite Leave to Remain (ILR).
+Both you, and your partner need to be over 18 years old at the submission date.
+Furthermore, you both need to be either living and settled in the Great Britain or returning together to permanently settle in the United Kingdom.
+Which falls under the family visa UK spouse category.

-To be successful in applying for spouse visa UK application you will need to demonstrate you can adequately maintain yourselves without the need to access public funds.
-Demonstrate you met the criteria under Appendix FM, and demonstrate you are in a legitimate, subsisting relationship together.
-A spouse visa can lead to indefinite leave or settlement after a period of 5 years.
+To be successful in applying for spouse visa UK, you will need to demonstrate that you can adequately maintain yourselves without needing to access public funds.
+You must demonstrate that you meet the criteria outlined under Appendix FM of the Immigration Rules and that you are in a legitimate, subsisting relationship.
+Spouse visas can lead to indefinite leave to remain or settlement visa UK spouse after a qualifying period, usually 5 years.
+If you are already in the UK on a different type of visa, you might be able to consider if you can i switch to a spouse visa from another visa in the UK.

 Section Bar:

-Section 4: How I can support on your spouse visa
+Section 4: How MYG LTD can support you with your Marriage Immigration UK

-Before submitting you need to check you meet the correct criteria so your spouse visa will be considered valid:
+Before submitting your application, it's crucial to check that you meet the correct criteria to ensure your UK spouse visa is considered valid:

-9. You have adequate accommodation for you and any dependents without requiring access to public funds
+You have adequate accommodation for you and any dependents without requiring access to public funds.
+These are the accommodation requirements for UK spouse visa applications.

-11. You may need a TB (tuberculosis) certificate if applying from outside United Kingdom
+You may need a TB (tuberculosis) certificate if submitting your application from outside United Kingdom.

 Prohibited relationship: